MrElementary/CodeMentor/README.md

 This solution is solved using Python 3.10.7+.

+1. Install Python:

-Install Python: Make sure that Python is installed on your machine.
+Make sure that Python is installed on your machine.
 You can download and install Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-With Python installed on your PC, once you have copied the folder containing the script to your local directory, you can run the file using your terminal or command line from any platform(Mac OS, Windows, Linux), by navigating to the directory containing the script, and running the following command:
+2. Clone the repository:

+Clone the repository to your local machine using your preferred method.
+You can use Git, download a ZIP file of the repository, or any other method that you prefer.

+3. Navigate to the project directory: Open a terminal or command prompt and navigate to the project directory that you just cloned.

 ```console
 > python resistor_networks.py
 ```